zahemen9900/Datasets-for-Finsight/README.md

 This repository contains the curated datasets used for fine-tuning SmolLM2-1.7B-Instruct model to create Finsight-AI, a specialized financial domain assistant.
 The fine-tuning was performed using QLoRA (Quantized Low-Rank Adaptation) to enhance the model's performance in financial contexts while maintaining computational efficiency.

+A more detailed paper on the project can be found in this repo here: [Model Paper](metrics/model_paper.md)

 ## Dataset Composition

 The dataset consists of 10,896 conversations containing approximately 16.5 million tokens, with an average of 1,521.6 tokens per conversation.
 The dataset is composed of five main categories: